FabianLiske/fabianliske.github.io/index.md

 ### Explainability and robustness

 SL models exhibit greater consistency and plausibility in their predictions.
-Reader studies have shown that image regions highlighted by SL models for decision-making often contain histologically relevant features, indicating that these models learn meaningful and interpretable representations.
+Reader studies have shown that image regions highlighted by SL models for decision-making often contain histologically relevant features.
+Indicating that these models learn meaningful and interpretable representations.

 ### Resilience to bias and heterogeneity